AliinaStar/whisper_agent/README.md

-## Transcribe & Summarize Audio Files with Whisper + Groq
+## Whisper Agent
-Build a CLI-based pipeline that takes an audio file, transcribes it and generates a summary or key points using a language model Groq.
+A CLI-based pipeline that takes an audio file, transcribes it and generates a summary or key points using a language model Groq.

 ### Setup